The Gold (Control) Act, 1968

-The Gold (Control) Act, 1968 is a repealed Act of the Parliament of India which was enacted to control sale and holding of gold in personal possession.
+The Gold (Control) Act, 1968 is a repealed Act of the Parliament of India which was enacted to control the sale and holding of gold in personal possession.
 High demand for gold in India with negligible indigenous production results in gold imports, leading to drastic devaluation of the Indian rupee and depletion of foreign exchange reserves to alarming levels.
 Devaluation of the Indian rupee also leads to steep rises in food commodity prices due to costlier petroleum products imports.
 In these circumstances, the gold import policy of India aimed at curbing the gold imports to a manageable level time to time by imposing taxes and legal restrictions.

 Gold Control Act

 Post-Independence, the foreign exchange drain was accentuated in 1962 during the border dispute with China.
-Morarji Desai, then finance minister, came out with Gold Control Act, 1962, which recalled all gold loans given by banks and banned forward trading in gold.
+Morarji Desai, then-Finance Minister of India, came out with Gold Control Act, 1962, which recalled all gold loans given by banks and banned forward trading in gold.
 In 1963, the production of gold jewellery above 14 carat fineness was banned.
 In 1965, a gold bond scheme was launched with tax immunity for unaccounted wealth.
 All these steps failed to yield the desired result.
 Desai finally introduced the Gold Control Act, on 24 August 1968, which prohibited citizens from owning gold in the form of bars and coins.
-All existing holding of gold coins and bars had to be converted to jewellery and declared to the authorities.
+All existing holdings of gold coins and bars had to be converted into jewelry and declared to the authorities.
 Goldsmiths were not allowed to own more than 100 g of gold.
 Licensed dealers were not supposed to own more than 2 kg of gold, depending upon the number of artisans employed by them.
 They were banned from trading with each other.
 Desai believed that Indians would respond positively to these steps and stop consuming gold and help conserve precious foreign exchange.
 New gold jewellery purchases were either recycled or smuggled gold.
 This legislation killed the official gold market and a large unofficial market sprung up dealing in cash only.
 The gold was smuggled in and sold through the unofficial channel wherein, many jewellers and bullion traders traded in smuggled gold.
 A huge black market developed for gold.
-Gold Smith were unorganised labour force and could not cope with the new developed situation.
-Only a few could get the licence to hold the gold, that also in very small quantity, with the result that the members of the Sunar caste, who were depending only on their traditional occupation of making gold ornaments, lost their business and their financial condition deteriorated and families shattered.
+Goldsmith were an unorganised labour force and could not cope with the new developed situation.
+Only a few could get the licence to hold the gold, that also in very small quantities, with the result that the members of the Sunar caste, who depended only on their traditional occupation of making gold ornaments, lost their business and their financial condition deteriorated and families shattered.